31415-n/ocelot-brain/README.md

 ### Corresponding OpenComputers version

-Current `master` branch of Ocelot Brain corresponds to OC 1.7.7 (Sep 3, 2022, 3d2bec9).
+Current `master` branch of Ocelot Brain corresponds to OC 1.8.0 (May 7, 2023, 8fb006a).

 ### Build instructions